-I created this website with the goal of sharing information with everyone in my circle about where I am now living.
-The site was later converted into a platform where bloggers shared tales and advice with one another.
-It’s clearly my thing.
+I created this website to share information with everyone in my circle about where I am now living.
+The site was later converted into a platform where bloggers shared tales and advice.
+It’s my thing.

 You love to be asked for advice and are always willing to share

-Travel blogs may assist with the fact that people trust your guidance and ideas to assist them on a daily basis.
+Travel blogs may assist with the fact that people trust your guidance and ideas to help them daily.
 My travels were always disputed before I established this website.
-For each individual, I was able to give a superior answer when I combined all of their responses.
+I could give a definitive answer for each individual when I combined all of their responses.

 Do we see this as an opportunity to make more money?
 What happens if we take this action?
 What does it imply?
 How are you expressing your emotions and experiences?
 How can we learn from each other in life?
 Is there another opportunity for travel on the horizon for you?
 Perhaps you have a concept for something additional, and you’re drawn to build it.

-Writing may be a threatening experience.
-Some of the “writers” do not have time to exhibit their work.
-You can publish your own travel ideas on a travel website and share this information openly with others.
+Writing may be a frightening experience.
+Some “writers” do not have time to exhibit their work.
+You can publish your travel ideas on a travel website and share this information with others.

 See Related: How to Travel Full Time (And Make Money)